sambeetdas/Prompter.AI.Support/README.md

 **What is Prompter.AI ?**

 Prompter.AI is a dotnet library designed to simplify the development of applications using large language models (LLMs).
 Prompter can integrate with various data sources, allowing applications to pull in and process information dynamically.

 Prompter.AI supports inference with LLMs
--Azure Open AI
+- Azure Open AI
--HuggingFace
+- HuggingFace
--Gemini (In-Progress)
+- Gemini (In-Progress)

-Prompter.AI supports inference type as source -Microsoft SQL
+Prompter.AI supports inference type as source
+- Microsoft SQL
--In-Memory JSON
+- In-Memory JSON
--API
+- API
--My SQL
+- My SQL (In-Progress)
--Oracle DB
+- Oracle DB (In-Progress)
--PostGreSQL
+- PostGreSQL (In-Progress)

 **What is Prompter.AI.Support ?**

 It is a developer guide to implement solutions with **Prompt.AI**

 Steps: